Delio Tessa: Biography

-Poetics and Thought
+Poetry and thought

 He was the most renowned writer in the Milanese dialect after Carlo Porta.
 The originality of his poetry stands mostly in his expressionism and his satirical (both sad and ironical) way to depict Death.

 The topics of his poetics are the drama of the World War I and of the daily life of neglects, revised in personal way and caring very much about the sonority of the lines.

 Often the topic of the dead women is present, with a pessimism and distrust of personal and cultural origin (Scapigliatura, decadentism, Russian novel, expressionism).

 The restlessness is reflected in the tension of the language, used like strongly fragmented popular language.

-Works and Styles
+Works and styles

 His masterpiece is L'è el dì di Mort, alegher! ("It's the day of the Dead, be happy!", a collection of his lyrics, 1932).

 Stylistically, he uses massively "enjambements" and parentheticals; he mixes Milanese dialect (a dialect of Western Lombard language spoken in the city and in the Hinterland) with Italian and foreign languages such as French and English, making them rhyme, too.

 The themes of the First World War faced up by Tessa appeared in the settenary poem: Caporetto 1917; dedicated to the Battle of Caporetto.